 The IRS deems donations to eligible 501(c)3 nonprofit organizations as tax deductible.
 This rule is for individuals and corporations.
 A corporation can only take deductions for charitable giving for up to 10 percent of its yearly taxable income.

-There are dozens of internet tax tools that can help determine this.
-Since a matching gift is a donation companies can deduct their matching donations from their reported income.
-Decreasing reported income means a company will not have to pay taxes on the donated money.
+Since a matching gift is a donation companies can deduct their matching donations from their reported income, decreasing reported income means a company will not have to pay taxes on the donated money.

 Tax Benefits for Companies:

 The tax benefit of an employee matching gift program is a tax deduction on the company’s earned annual income.
 If a corporation were to simply donate money to a nonprofit organization it would still receive the same tax benefits.
 The corporation does not receive a greater tax benefit from employee matching gifts versus corporate philanthropy work in general but the company does see the added employee engagement benefits from supporting the organizations which employees are passionate about.